What Do Centipedes Eat?

 There have also been cases of humans eating them.
 The larger breeds can be found skewered and grilled in Chinese markets, and sometimes kept in liquor bottles for supposed medicinal benefits.

-Found under stones and dead wood in the yard, centipedes like anywhere that is dark and damp.
+Found under stones and dead wood in the yard, centipedes like anywhere that is damp, moist, and dark places.
 Their main goal in life is to eat so they will naturally gravitate to wherever there could be food.

 Of course, like any creature, if you have any cracks in your home you may find some crawlies indoors.
 For centipedes though this seems to be the role of one specific breed.